-Employees may participate in the Priority Federal Credit Union through payroll deduction of at least five dollars per month.
+Employees may participate in the Priority Federal Credit Union and/or the Arkansas Federal Credit Union through payroll deduction.
 Additional information is available in the Human Resources Office.

 Faculty Identification Card

 Each faculty member may obtain without charge from the Student Accounts Office a photoidentification card.